-Alison Woollard is a University Lecturer in Genetics in the Biochemistry Department at the University of Oxford working on the developmental genetics of the nematode worm Caenorhabditis elegans.
+Alison Woollard is an Associate Professor in the Biochemistry Department at Oxford University where she leads a research team working on the developmental genetics of the nematode worm Caenorhabditis elegans (C. elegans).

-She is also a Fellow and Tutor in Biochemistry at Hertford College, Oxford.
-Alison was educated at the universities of London and Oxford, achieving a first degree in Biological Sciences in 1991 and a PhD in 1995.
-Her current work concerns molecular mechanisms of cell fate determination during C. elegans development, trying to unpick the complex mechanisms by which cells become different from one another as an organism develops from egg to adult.
-She also has a developing interest in the biology of ageing.
+Alison's current work concerns molecular mechanisms of cell fate determination and morphogenesis during C. elegans development, trying to unpick the complex mechanisms by which cells become different from one another as an organism develops from egg to adult.
+She also has a developing interest in the biology of ageing, with an emphasis on the contribution of chromatin regulators and the WRN homologue wrn-1 to lifespan and healthspan regulation.